-Nineteen Eighty-Four meets Tron, via The Office, in this boldly dystopian novel
+Nineteen Eighty-Four meets Squid Game, via The Office, in this boldly dystopian novel

 It is here we meet Théodore, who has amputated his own toes and must maintain a 30-degree angle to keep his balance.
 And Solveig, who is pregnant, though agents don’t usually have sex, as well as the artist Lazslo and self-mutilating Clara.
 And then there’s Hick, the new agent, who seems strangely happy and occupies a cubicle that is strategically very important.